cambridge-cares/TheWorldAvatar/web/uk-base-world/README.md

 Read the associated [DUKES Data](./docs/data-dukes.md) page for details on how the DUKES data was acquired and processed.

+### United Kingdom: High Resolution Population Density

+The [Humanitarian Data Exchange](https://data.humdata.org/) publishes a number of data sets from around the globe.
+On an irregular basis, they publish population density data for the UK.
+In this example we're using the `population_gbr.geotiff.zip` file (which contains a GeoTIFF of population density) from the [United Kingdom: High Resolution Population Density Maps + Demographic Estimates](https://data.humdata.org/dataset/united-kingdom-high-resolution-population-density-maps-demographic-estimates) page.

+No processing is needed on this data set, we're using it as is.

 ## Uploading data

 Now that we have a clean CSV for each data set, we can spin up an instance of the stack (see [here](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager) for details on how to do this) then run the data uploader to get our data into a relational database.
 Before trying to upload data, the [uploader's documentation](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-data-uploader) is considered required reading; this file will not detail the generic upload process.